rayjohnson/cobraman/README.md

 Here is the full set of options you may use:
 ```
 	// ProgramName is used in the man page header across all pages
+	// The default is to generate an all CAPS path like CMD-SUBCMD
+	// for each page.
+Because this would instead make them the same
+	// for all pages it is probably best not to override.
 	ProgramName string

 	// What section to generate the pages 4 (1 is the default if not set)